 - a.
-Discriminatory harassment.
+Violations of state or federal law.

 - b.
-Violations of state or federal law.
+Discriminatory harassment.

 - c.
 Sexual harassment.

 - d.
 True threats.

 - e.
 An unjustifiable invasion of privacy or confidentiality.

 - f.
 An action that materially and substantially disrupts the function of an institution.

-- g.
+- q.
 A violation of a reasonable time, place, and manner restriction on expressive activities.